-In Figure 2 we look at the behavior of, and relations between, economic variables.
-The top left panel shows the inflation rate in period t+1 versus the inflation rate in period t.
-As in actual economies there is clear evidence for persistence of inflation: if inflation is high (low) in period t, it is quite likely that inflation will also be high (low) in period t+1.
-Next, the panel in the top right depicts the inflation rate in period t versus the unemployment rate in period t.
 Interestingly, the "original" Phillips curve does not appear in our artificial data, as is the case for real data since the 1970s.
 However, there is evidence of a "modified" (plump) Phillips curve, in the panel at the bottom left, in which a decrease in the unemployment rate leads to an acceleration of the inflation rate.
 We find it quite remarkable that our simple deterministic model may jointly generate these two important and much debated stylized facts.
 Finally, in Figure 2, bottom right, the simulated data points follow Okun's law.
 Overall, our model seems to be able to replicate some prominent empirical relations between key macroeconomic variables and we may thus conclude that our basic parameter setting appears to be reasonable, at least at first sight.

 Let us next try to understand how the model works.
 Consider the beginning of an upturn.
-At the steady state, both predictors are perfect, but because reversion predictors have associated costs, the majority of the agents relies on extrapolative expectations.
+At the steady state, both predictors are perfect, but because reversion predictors have associated costs, the majority of the agents rely on extrapolative expectations.
 As the inflation rate starts to deviate from equilibrium, errors of regressive expectations start to exceed those of extrapolative expectations and agents prefer the cheaper predictor even more.
 There follows an exponential expansion as more agents switch to extrapolation, increasing its weight in the aggregate expectation which gives a higher inflation rate.
-The switching is exasperated by larger errors for reversion expectations as the inflation rate
+The switching is exasperated by larger errors for reversion expectations as the inflation rate moves further away from the steady state inflation rate.

 Near the end of the expansion phase most agents are trend-followers.
 On the one hand, with movement to extrapolation having fallen off, the push on the inflation rate through the aggregate expectation slows.
-On the other hand, a few agents still use the reversion predictor and their expectation is that of a heavy turn-around.
+On the other hand, a few agents still use the reversion predictor and their expectation is that of a strong turn-around.
 These two effects work through the aggregate expectation to slow the expansion.
 Moreover, at some distance from equilibrium, a stabilizing macroeconomic feedback kicks in.
 As the inflation rate increases, real money growth declines which, in turn, reduces aggregate demand (via the aggregate demand relation).
 The reduction in output increases the unemployment rate (via Okun's law).
-Since this decreases the wage pressure, inflation declines (via the Phillips curve).
+Since this decreases the wage pressure, inflation declines (via the Phillips curve).10